Woody Allen | Club Random

 the concept of canceling people

-But, I mean, it went too far.
+is not a good thing.
+But I mean, it went too far.

-in terms of politics, in terms of,
+in terms of politics, in terms of

-you know, the McCarthy era.
+the McCarthy era.

 Cancellation is a